 1. Personal Information we collect

-The Personal Information we collect from or about individuals, is the information that is reasonably necessary for our business purposes, including providing credit reporting services to our customers (such as Credit Providers, Utilities, Telcos and other service providers).
+TThe Personal Information we collect from or about individuals, is the information that is reasonably necessary for our business purposes, including providing marketing, risk assessment, identification verification and credit reporting services to individuals and our customers (such as Credit Providers, Utilities, Telcos and other service providers).
 We may collect a significant amount of Personal Information from or about an individual including their:

 - date of birth;